We are very pleased to announce that our next production is the Irish stage premiere of Night Of The Living Dead.

 The original 1968 movie is regarded as one of the most seminal horror movies of all time and regarded as the template for political commentary in horror cinema.
 It also gave birth to what has become known as the ‘zombie’ genre of movies.

-The cast for our production of Night Of The Living Dead are Angela Barrett, Darragh Byrne, Alex Christle, Anne Cody, Stephen Colfer, Alan Doyle, Hazel Doyle, Abbey Harris, Adrian Kavanagh, John Kennedy, Ken McGuire, Kevin Mooney, John Morton, Aoibhín Murphy, Eddie Murphy, Maria Murray, Colin O’Brien, Nuala Roche, Connie Walsh and Paul Young.
+The cast for our production of Night Of The Living Dead are Darragh Byrne, Alex Christle, Anne Cody, Alan Doyle, Hazel Doyle, Abbey Harris, Michael Hayes, Adrian Kavanagh, John Kennedy, Kevin Mooney, Niamh Moroney, Aoibhín Murphy, Ed Murphy, Maria Murray, Colin O’Brien, Nuala Roche, David Thompson, Connie Walsh and Paul Young.

 We first started actively developing this play during our In The Future When All’s Well residency in 2011.
 It continues our vein of work that explores the modern Irish experience for a younger, angrier, hungrier generation.
 Like the Dario Fo Season and Scratcher, it’s angry and political.
 Like Shifting and Smitten it’s about young disillusioned Irish people looking for a way out.
 And like bash: latterday plays, it examines what horrors can be inflicted by seemingly civilised people in a messed up society.
 Night Of The Living Dead encapsulates a lot of the themes and ideas that interest us in theatre and that have informed our work for the past five years.
 But with more zombies.